ssavvides/fastore/README.md

 # FastORE

-This is an implementation of the order-revealing encryption (ORE) schemes described in the following papers:
+This is a prototype implementation of the order-revealing encryption (ORE) schemes described in the following papers:
   * [Practical Order-Revealing Encryption with Limited Leakage](https://eprint.iacr.org/2015/1125.pdf) (ore.h)
   * [Order-Revealing Encryption: New Constructions, Applications, and Lower Bounds](https://eprint.iacr.org/2016/612.pdf) (ore_blk.h)

-This implementation is a research prototype mainly as a proof of concept, and is not intended to be used in production-level code as it has not been carefully analyzed for potential security flaws.
+This implementation is a research prototype and serves primarily as a proof of concept and benchmarking tool for our cryptographic primitives.
+The code has not been carefully analyzed for potential security flaws, and is not intended for use in production-level code.

 Authors:
  * David J. Wu, Stanford University